mpeeples2008/ArchNetSci/_book/06-spatial-networks.md

 In the example here you can see the branch and leaf structure of the network where there are central nodes that are hubs to a number of other nodes and so on, but there are no cycles back to the previous nodes.
 Thus, such a tree is inherently hierarchical.In the next sub-section, we will discuss the use of minimum spanning trees.

-It is also possible plot trees with a heirarchical network layout where nodes are arranged at levels of the hierarchy.
+It is also possible plot trees with a hierarchical network layout where nodes are arranged at levels of the hierarchy.
 In this case you need to specify the node or nodes that represent the first layer using the `root` call within the `ggraph` call.

 ```r